Soham05Hanchate/Automated-Gear-Defect-Inspection-System/README.md

 Deployment for real-time inference

 It serves as a strong foundation for extending the system to industrial, surveillance, or smart automation applications.

+This project was built by a team consisting of Soham Hanchate, Ronak Shah, Rishabh Sharma and Shravan Lingayat